ElSacho/Mixture4graph/readme.md

 pip install -r requirements.txt
 ```

+## General structure

+We choose to implement the EM algorithm using torch tensor, because it allows to leverage GPU capacities and to fasten the computation time.
+Everything is implement from scratch, using torch, or numpy.
+We also propose a numpy version of the EM algorithm in the file old/em.py.

 ## How it Works - The notebook main_notebook.ipynb

 You can find most of the following explanations in the notebook file.